 Proof of Work Consensus

-Before we move towards an understanding of the PoS consensus mechanism in blockchain, let us reflect on Proof-of-Work consensus.
+Before we move towards an understanding of the PoS consensus mechanism in blockchain, let us reflect on the Proof-of-Work consensus.
 Proof of Work or PoW consensus mechanism is presently the most commonly implemented consensus mechanism.
 The founder of Bitcoin, Satoshi Nakamoto, introduced the Proof of Work consensus with the whitepaper for Bitcoin in 2008.
 As a matter of fact, Proof of Work has been a highly credible and secure consensus mechanism preferred by many of the high-profile blockchains.

 Proof of Work depends on two important factors such as miners and computation resources.
 Miners, in the case of Proof-of-Work consensus, refer to the entities or individuals responsible for network maintenance through the operation and management of nodes.
 Miners use computational resources for solving extremely complex mathematical puzzles.
 The whole premise of Proof-of-Work consensus relies on competition between miners for solving mathematical problems.